betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 HPC/CSE software projects involve at least two kinds of *deep* know-how.
 One is the computational science the software aims to enable.
-The other is the computer science (aka software engineering) involved in designing, developing and often even deploying the software for use.
+The other is the computer science (aka software engineering) involved in designing, developing, deploying and supporting the software for users.

 Because the ultimate goal of most HPC/CSE projects is the advancement of the underlying science, publications concerning the computational science know-how are often the priroity.
-When such a project ends, there is little risk that the computational science know-how will be lost.
+When such a project ends, there is little risk the computational science know-how will be lost.
 It is often captured in perpetuity in the publicly available literature.
 On the other hand, the computer science know-how is often at risk of being lost.

 Scientific computing research software projects can come to an end in ways that ultimately impact our community's ability to ever reap any benefit from progress made or lessons learned or otherwise have available for posterity's sake any of the system design, architecture, implementation and software engineering know how that went into the project.
 We all can likely think of example projects where this has happened.